 This is arrogance at its best.

-Instead of lifting up those who are down, you kick them down even further until they fall in a dark ditch where nobody will see them.
+Instead of lifting up those who are down, you kick them down even further until they fall into a dark ditch where nobody will see them.

 Real self-confidence isn’t like that.